jkarns275/stdgba/README.md

 # stdgba
 A small rust standard library for the GBA.
+As of right now, I likely wont touch this project for a while.
+Hopefully someone finds it to be a useful reference to make rust libraries for the GBA, and the related projects I've made may help people get a working GBA rom for rust.

 This library intends to provide basic necessities needed to program Rust on the GBA.
 That would include: